dmnrcht/BikeTracks/doc/report.md

 </gpx>
 ```

-Then the API transforms it and stores in a postGIS database.
+Then the API transforms it and stores in a postgreSQL database.

 The API will return the tracks in a JSON format.